Charles R. Brayton

 Charles Ray Brayton (August 16, 1840 – September 23, 1910) was an American politician and lobbyist.
-A Republican, The New York Times called him the "Blind Boss of Rhode Island," drawing parallels with New York City's disgraced political boss, William "Boss" Tweed.
+A Republican, The New York Times called him the "Blind Boss of Rhode Island" and drew parallels with the New York City's disgraced political boss William "Boss" Tweed.

 Biography

 Charles R. Brayton was born in Warwick, Rhode Island to William Daniel Brayton and Anna Maud (Clarke) Brayton.
 In 1857, his father was elected as a Republican representing Rhode Island in the U.S. Congress.
 In 1859, he began attending Brown University in Providence, but left in the middle of his second year to join the 3rd Rhode Island Heavy Artillery in the Union Army of the American Civil War.
 He was commissioned as first lieutenant in 1861, promoted to lieutenant colonel in 1863, and to colonel in April 1864.
 He was honorably mustered out of service in October 1864.
 In March 1865, along with many others, he received a brevet (honorary promotion) to the rank of brigadier general.
 That same year, just a month before the end of the war, he married Antoinette Percival Belden.